dotnet/runtimelab/docs/using-nativeaot/interop.md

 - Direct PInvoke calls have *better steady state performance*
 - Direct PInvoke calls make it possible to *link the unmanaged dependencies statically*

-The direct PInvoke generation can be configured using `<DirectPInvoke>` elements in the .csproj file.
+The direct PInvoke generation can be configured using `<DirectPInvoke>` items in the .csproj file.
 The item name can be either `modulename`, which enables direct calls for all module entry points, or `modulename!entrypointname`, which enables a direct call for specific module and entry point only.